Truth & Reconciliation Week

 National Day for Truth and Reconciliation | Sept.
 30

-Brandon University will be closed on Monday in observance of the National Day for Truth and Reconciliation on Saturday.
-However, community events will be held throughout the week.
-More details on community events, including the Orange Shirt Day walk on Monday, is available from Brandon Urban Aboriginal Peoples’ Council.
+Brandon University will be closed on Tuesday in observance of the National Day for Truth and Reconciliation on Saturday.
+However, community events will be held on this day and throughout the week.
+Follow Brandon Urban Aboriginal Peoples’ Council for the latest updates.

 Every Child Matters – Orange Shirts available for purchase on campus and in the community.
-Proceeds from these vendors will support Indigenous initiatives:
+Proceeds from BU Campus Books orange shirt sales will be donated to Indigenous educational charities.
+BU will be closed on Orange Shirt Day, but you are encouraged to wear orange at any time throughout the week.

 Braid Symbol – Email Signature